Kamilosok/AI-Labs/Lab 4/README.md

 For testing your agents in these exercises you may use the [dueler](#dueler-protocol).

+> The dueler isn't finished at this time.

 ## Exercise 1: Reversi agent

 > I didn't solve this exercise